The Beth Lists

 0 Comments

-This is my first time posting about a dining adventure, since reaching my original goal.
+This is my first time posting, since reaching my original goal.
 50 international dining adventures in a year!
 That was fun!

 Picture